thunderbird/notion-scripts/README.md

 # If you want all GitHub issues connected to milestones to have a prefix in their title, set this
 # property.
 Don't forget the trailing space.
 milestones_github_prefix = "[EPIC] "

+# If you want all GitHub issues connected to milestones to have a label applied, set this property.
+milestones_github_label = "type: epic"

 # Likewise, you might want to prefix all synced Notion tasks so you can easier identify them between
 # other high level tasks.